Skip to main content

 • Each rider is responsible for lodging costs

-• Riders are responsible for their own supper; there are usually a variety of restaurants to choose from in the area of the hotel.
+• Riders are responsible for their own supper.
+There are usually a variety of restaurants to choose from in the area of the hotel.
 If not, a shuttle to nearby restaurants will be provided.

 • Breakfast will be included with the hotel costs.